-Rama Parwata is a Melbourne based musician, drummer, educator, curator, and sound artist who has a distinguished reputation for his audacious and technical aural explorations in sound, texture and rhythm on the drumkit, drawing influence from Jazz, Extreme Metal, and Gamelan music from his Balinese and Indonesian heritage.
+Rama Parwata is a Melbourne based musician, drummer, educator, composer, curator, and sound artist who has a distinguished reputation for his audacious and technical aural explorations in sound, texture and rhythm on the drumkit, drawing influence from Jazz, Extreme Metal, and Gamelan music from his Balinese and Indonesian heritage.

 Since graduating from the Victorian College of the Arts/University of Melbourne in 2016, Rama has become a very active figure in Melbourne’s underground Metal, Experimental, Punk and Jazz scenes and he has been at the very forefront of Melbourne’s underground music scene both as a performer and a curator.

 Rama is currently a member of the seminal Melbourne-based Doom Metal outfit, Whitehorse, who have toured extensively internationally and recently released a collaborative EP with the internationally-renowned American Metal duo, The Body, to critical acclaim.
 Whitehorse are currently in the midst of writing their next album.